tiprankstipranks

 Changed

 We face significant competition for tenants, which may decrease or prevent increases of the occupancy and rental rates of our properties.
-Furthermore, at the time we elect to dispose of our properties, we will also be in competition with sellers of similar properties to locate suitable purchasers for our properties.
+Furthermore, at the time we elect to sell our properties, we will also be in competition with sellers of similar properties to locate suitable purchasers for our properties.
 The occurrence of any of the foregoing could have a material adverse effect on us.

-Demand2 | 3.3%
+Demand2 | 3.2%

 Demand - Risk 1

-A substantial portion of our portfolio is comprised of office assets, which have generally experienced a decrease in demand and value.
+A portion of our portfolio is comprised of office assets, which have generally experienced a decrease in demand and value.
 Office assets may experience a further decrease in demand and value and such decrease in demand could have a material adverse effect on us.
 Further, our ability to sell any of our office assets may be limited in the current economic climate.

 Demand - Risk 2